 Achieve higher quality surface finishes by combining controlled valve gating with sequential valve gating.

 Optimize the speed with which valve gates open and close for uniform flow and balanced injection profiles.
 Predict the effects of valve gates opening too quickly or slowly, and help avoid surface defects and hesitation effects.

 Moldflow software helps you simulate and optimize thermoplastics injection molding process for your designs, using a vast database of thermoplastic materials.
 Select the best gate location, identify the processing conditions, and study the filling parameters.

-Determine if you are cooling the mold adequately, and then check for warpage.
-By incorporating Moldflow products into your design process, you can validate a quality product before investing in expensive tooling.
+Determine if you’re cooling the mold adequately, and then check for warpage.
+By incorporating Moldflow into your design process, you can validate product quality before investing in expensive tooling.

 Simulate the warpage of the manufactured part to help ensure the end product's fit and function.
 Generate accurately compensated models for tooling or further geometry modification.
 In cases of excessive shrinkage and warpage, it's easy to isolate the underlying cause of the warpage (differential shrinkage in the part, mold cooling imbalances, or material orientation) so you can evaluate targeted actions and alternatives to address the issue.
 The Moldflow database contains grade-specific data to support the highest level of predictive accuracy.

 Capture advanced cooling techniques and layouts, such as conformal cooling, as well as transient heat calculations.
 Iterate on the cooling channel layout and the cooling process to produce high-quality products with short cycle time.
 Simulate advanced cooling technologies, like rapid heating and cooling and conformal cooling.
 Evaluate the effect of highly conductive materials, as well as heating elements and thermal pins, on the cycle time and product quality.